 First, spend some time researching what you're interested in reading.
 It's not fun to read if you find yourself slogging through tedious pages or having your mind wander from the page.
 Give yourself permission to put down a book after fifty pages (it's okay, promise).
 You're not quitting.
 You're putting aside that book for an even better book that holds your interest.

-Ask your friends for recommendation, ask us for recommendations, or check out Novelist if you like to browse for books by mood, genre or read-alikes, or join a community of readers like Goodreads.
+Ask your friends for recommendation, ask the library for recommendationsopens a new window, or check out Novelist if you like to browse for books by mood, genre or read-alikes.
+Join a community of readers like Goodreads.
 You can set a goal to read X number of books a year—imagine how great you'll feel when you mark your first book as read for the year.